 Choosing the right helmet

 Okay, this is a bit of a political hot potato and the choice is of course yours, but a helmet is an essential part of any ride, for obvious safety reasons.
 Helmet design has come a long way over the last 20 years so whichever one you choose you’ll look the part as well as keeping yourself safe.
-Prices range from £25-£200 but the most important thing is fit.
+Prices vary but the most important thing is fit.
 Make sure you get one that isn’t overly tight or so loose it slides all over the place.

 What you decide to wear on the bike will be dictated by the type of bike and riding you do, as well as your budget.
 However, like most things associated with cycling, the choice is vast and you really don’t need to spend a fortune.
 As a basic rule, if you’re commuting for over half an hour (or generally riding for longer periods) try and go for clothing with a snug fit.
 Virtually all cycling kit is designed this way and offers the benefit of increased comfort by ergonomic design, breathability and protection from the elements.

-By looking after your bike you’ll prolong its life, get more wear from the components and actually be safer whilst riding.
 And here’s the good news, to do this you don’t need to an expert mechanic.

 Chain: Your chain can wear out very easily if it isn’t lubricated and kept clean properly, so every week or so (especially after a ride in wet conditions) give it a wipe off before reapplying a suitable lubricant.
 There are several on the market but 3 in 1 oil will do the trick.
 Just remember to wipe off any excess.